Battle of Cerami: Norman invasion

-The population the Val Demone region of Sicily, of which Messina forms the northeast corner, was largely made up of Greek-speaking Christians despite two centuries of Islamic rule and they welcomed the Normans as liberators.
+The population of the Val Demone region of Sicily, of which Messina forms the northeast corner, was largely made up of Greek-speaking Christians despite two centuries of Islamic rule and they welcomed the Normans as liberators.
 With Messina fortified and garrisoned, Robert and Roger were free to march inland.
 Conquering as they went, the Norman army quickly secured Rometta, Frazzano, Centuripe and Paternò.
 They defeated a sizeable force belonging to Ibn al-Hawas as his fortress at Enna (or Castrogiovanni) but were ill-prepared to maintain a siege of its citadel for long.
 With the campaigning season drawing to a close, Robert abandoned the siege and returned to Italy with Roger.
 Roger however, did not remain there long and, returning with a small force, captured Troina, where he spent Christmas 1061.
 The following year, while his brother was tied down with Apulian rebellions and Byzantine resurgences, Roger plundered to Agrigento and solidified Norman holdings in the Val Demone.
 However, as 1062 drew to a close, Ibn al-Hawas launched a counterattack which besieged Roger's wife and a handful of retainers in Troina's citadel.
 Roger returned from plundering and his relief force broke through the siege lines and managed to occupy the citadel, but the Normans found themselves besieged by the Muslims as well as the Greek townsfolk, who were tired of the harsh Norman rule.
 Roger's second Christmas in Troina was markedly less comfortable.

 Early in 1063, Roger broke the siege of Troina and resumed his harrying of the Sicilian interior.
 Unbeknown to him, however, Ibn al-Hawas had signed an alliance with the Zirid emir of Ifriqiya, Tamim ibn al-Mu'izz, and had received substantial reinforcements of Zirid soldiers led by his sons, princes Ayyub and 'Ali.
-Ibn al-Hawas struck eastwards at the head of this large army towards Roger's position at Troina with a single-minded ambition, to destroy the Norman presence on the island.
+Ibn al-Hawas struck eastwards at the head of this army towards Roger's position at Troina with a single-minded ambition, to destroy the Norman presence on the island.